matomo-org/developer-documentation/README.md

 ### Adding a new teaser to the home page

 Works similar as adding a new guide except that you have to make the changes in the file [app/helpers/Home.php](app/helpers/Home.php).
+Please note it is currently not possible to define a file name here.
+So it is more or less only possible to change existing entries or to add new teasers to external links.